scriptus-longus/vito/README.md

 # vito
-vito is a C++ library to program games in the terminal using ncurses.
+vito is a C++ library to program ascii art games.

 # Why?
 Because its fun.